 Flat white goes by many names, often interchangeably with “latte.”
 There are subtle differences, mostly related to the size of the drink and the amount of foam to top it.
 Flat whites have sometimes gone by the name of “magic” or “wet cappuccino.”
 It really depends on where you order and the preparation style used by the barista.

-There are many ways to experience specialty coffee and we each have a personal preference.
-Flat white vs latte – which one has more caffeine?
 A flat white is a more concentrated drink that will have a stronger taste of coffee than milk.
 It can also be stronger than a latte in terms of caffeine because you are brewing two shots, but they both use the same type of coffee beans.

 Looking for more expert coffee guides?
 Head over to one of these posts!